Saints Mary and Joseph Catholic Cathedral: History

-With its commanding position on Armidale's Central Park, its finely decorated Federation Gothic Revival design and 47 m needle spire dominating the landscape, the new Catholic cathedral was a grand ornament to the district and diocese and was considered to be the finest cathedral in all of Australia.

 Although the original cathedral had remained next to its replacement during its construction, it was dismantled in 1912 and much of its material retained and reused later in the construction of the St Mary's Primary School and Cathedral Hall.
 A remnant of the original cathedral can also be seen in the plinth supporting the statue of St Peter overlooking the grave site of Bishop Edward Doody (appointed bishop, 1948–68).
 A further remnant of cathedral artefacts from these times is a finely painted timber reredos used until replaced by the 1919 Italian marble rererdos.
 The painting was done by Elizabeth Statter.
 Elizabeth studied at Oxford University prior to meeting the Capuchins destined for NSW and carried out diocesan duties in those pioneering days which would have included liaising with the now St Mary MacKillop.
 Elizabeth Statter's last resting place is 2 meters south of that of Bishop Elzear Torreggiani.